caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ![(\#fig:sim-sat-analytical)Stacked bar plots indicating the frequency of each nucleotide after evolution for a specified amount of time.
 The rate of evolution is $\mu=0.050$.
 The starting state is set at A, so the probability of observing an A is described by Equation \@ref(eq:sim-stay).
 The other three nucleotides, C, G, and T, are described by Equation \@ref(eq:sim-change).
 At time $t=0$ (no evolution), the probability that the state is the same as at the start is 1.0.
 As the length of time increases, the four nucleotides converge on equal probability of 0.25 each.](phylogenetic_biology_files/figure-latex/sim-sat-analytical-1.pdf)

 Let's put this back into a biological context.
-Our simple model allows us to calculate the probability $P(t)$ of a given nucleotide state at the end (child node) of an branch given:
+Our simple model allows us to calculate the probability $P(t)$ of a given nucleotide state at the end (child node) of a branch given:

 - The nucleotide state at the beginning (parent node) of the branch
 - Replacement rate $\mu$